CalvinZheng/LifeCounter/README.md

 # LifeCounter

-Very simple 1 person life counter.
-Tap left to minus, right to minus.
-Starting 20.
+2 player life counter for tabletop MTG.
+Tap left to minus, right to plus.
+Life history recorded on the right hand side.
+Shake to reset.

-Works on any iPhone, landscape or portrait.
+Works on any iOS device v12.2+, landscape and portrait.